 |Hazel Hape||Te Kupenga Whakaoti Mahi Patunga - National Network of Stopping Violence Services|

 |Miranda Ritchie||Ministry of Health Violence Intervention Programme|

 Publications and Resources

-More information about the work of the Clearinghouse is also available in the report New Zealand Family Violence Clearinghouse: Overview and Highlights and information from an event celebrating 10 years of the Clearinghouse (October 2015).
+More information about the work of the Clearinghouse is also available in the Overview and Highlights reports produced in 2015 and 2017.

 The logo used for this website was originally designed for the Te Rito Strategy by Justine Maynard.
 It depicts a foetus surrounded by whānau, hapū, iwi, communities, significant others and society as a whole.